 This article was first published here and has been reproduced on MENAbytes with author’s permission.

-Karachi-based ecommerce logistics startup Rider has raised $2.3 million in a seed round led by…
+Lahore-based Colabs has raised $3 million in a seed round led by Indus Valley Capital,…